 Serious weather conditions or other emergency situations may require that Santa Fe Trail High School be closed.
-When a decision to close the school is made it will be reported on WIBW radio (580 AM and 94.5 FM) and on WIBW TV (Channel 13).
+When a decision to close the school is made it will be reported on WIBW TV (Channel 13) and KSNT TV (Channel 27 and 49).